 The RWS equivalent to Scepters is Wands; Chalices is Cups; Swords is Swords; and Orbs is Pentacles.
 In the Thoth, the equivalents are Scepters to Wands; Chalices to Cups; Swords to Swords; and Orbs to Disks.

 Hallowed Flame.
 Ace of Scepters: A switch inside you has turned on your creativity, productivity, and ingenuity.
-Fire is alchemizing in your world, materializing as a creative project, an innovative new venture, entrepreneurship, or the spark of inspiration for a passion project.
+Fire is alchemizing in your world, materializing as a creative project, an innovative new venture, a birth, entrepreneurship, or the spark of inspiration for a passion project.
 This is also a new direction in career development.
 This is the Awakening stage of your Path.
+New knowledge is attained.
+Divine Reason is the light in your eyes.
+Take the necessary beginning steps to transform a dream into your reality.
+Start a new journey and a new chapter of opportunities will unfold.

 Holy Grail.
-Ace of Chalices: You will find the inner peace you seek.
-Water is alchemizing in your world, materializing as concord and fruitful development in home and family, the domestic sphere, or promising prospects in love and relationships.
+Ace of Chalices: The Ace of Chalices is an omen of peace—you will find peace and Love.
+This signifies energies of beneficence, charity, grace, and the pursuit of that which fulfills the heart.
 Your soul will be purified by what is to come.
-Unions are forged.
 What fills you will wash away past hurt.
 The seed to an opportunity or offering that will be your Holy Grail has been sown.
+What will be coming into your life emanates with profound Beauty.

 Sacred Word.
 Ace of Swords: A crowning achievement will be realized.
-Sacred Word, or verbalized intentions, become your reality.
+You are a warrior philosopher destined for greatness.
+Sacred Word, or verbalized intentions, become your reality—your words become the truth that become reality.
 Air is alchemizing in your world, creating intellectual achievements or social advancement.
 If you take up the sword to fight, to work, to invest the effort and toil, then victory will be yours.
 You conquer others when you conquer yourself.
 When the Ace of Swords is dignified, high achievement and holding power is prophesied.
 Ill-dignified, who was on top will fall, the incumbent defeated, and a new power will rise—the challenger wins.

 Bread of Life.
-Ace of Orbs: What is to come will feed the many.
+Ace of Orbs: A Hand of Spirit, the color of verdant earth, presents an emerald orb to a praying Mariam, wife of Joseph the craftsman (tekton), mother of Jesus of Nazareth.
+What is to come will feed the many.
 Earth is alchemizing in your world, materializing as an investment that yields fruition.
 You are about to receive that which shall nourish you spiritually and also bring you a sense of worldly prosperity.
+What has been in gestation will bear a great fruit.
 Featured here is the SATOR acrostic.
 18th and 19th century texts describe the SATOR acrostic as a charmed tablet that wards against physical harms, everything from rabid dogs to toothaches.
 The earliest mention of this magical square was in a 12th century codex we identify as Manuscript Digby 53.
-Texts in the 15th century say it protects against black magic and even attracts love
+Texts in the 15th century say it protects against black magic and even attracts love.

 The top left corner of each Ace features its elemental association.
 The top right corner gives one of the four key personal sensitive points (Asc: ascendant; Ic: imum coeli; Dsc: descendant; Mc: medium coeli).
 The center gives the sacred relic.